kubernetes/enhancements/keps/sig-node/5532-restart-pod-on-container-exits/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

-The size of the PodCondition API object will be increased for account for the new PodRestarting status, example:
+The size of the PodCondition API object will be increased for account for the new PodRestartInPlace status, example:
 ```
-type: PodRestarting
+type: PodRestartInPlace
 status: True / False
 reason: ContainerExited
 message: 'Container my-container exited with code 88, triggering pod restart'